MAGHERALANE SCHOOL 1796

 MOORE BROTHERS 2022

-Here we are at the Moat at Ballymena when they had put wooden steps right up to near the top.
+Here we are at the Moat in Ballymena when they had wooden steps right up to near the top.

 The people in the photograph are unknown just for not taking the time to right their names on the back.
 They could be two couple of friends or even a family.
 The two men look as if they are doing alright for work.
 The girl does not have ring on her finger so it could be his sister or even his girlfriend.